swastiksuvam55/indieskullsydicate/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `BSD 3-Clause License`.
 You can find more details in the LICENSE file.